 Are you thinking about going on an exchange?

 Do not hesitate to contact us if you have any questions regarding the application or going abroad, or if you would like to book an appointment with us: Please contact us at Outexchange@lnu.se.
+We will also offer information sessions, workshops and sessions where you can chat with us.

 There are three application rounds each academic year.